VACUUM Command

 VACUUM (ANALYZE) orders;

--- VACUUM VERBOSE: show detailed progress for each table
+-- VACUUM VERBOSE: show detailed per-table progress

 VACUUM (VERBOSE, ANALYZE) orders;